Link Search Menu Expand Document

 Note: DNS entries are preferred.
 IP addresses should be avoided (but work in the same way).

-Create SSH key for the system account on Domino server
+Create SSH key for the the user running your Domino service

 PsExec.exe -ids cmd.exe